 Your doctor may refer you to cardiac rehabilitation program.
 There, you will learn how to slowly increase your exercise and how to take care of your heart disease.
 Make sure you avoid heavy lifting.

 Make sure you know the warning signs of heart failure and of a heart attack.
-Know what to do when you have chest pain.
-See also: Angina - when you have chest pain
+Know what to do when you have chest pain, or angina.

 Always ask your doctor before starting sexual activity again.
 Do not take sildenafil (Viagra), or vardenafil (Levitra), tadalafil (Cialis), or any herbal remedy for erection problems without checking with your doctor first.

-Make sure your home is set up to be safe and easy for you for you to move around in.
+Make sure your home is set up to be safe and easy for you for you to move around in and avoid falls.

 If you are unable to walk around very much, ask your doctor or nurse for exercises you can do while you are sitting.

 Make sure you get a flu shot every year.
 You may also need a pneumonia shot.
 Ask your doctor about this.

 Your doctor or nurse may call you to see how you are doing and to make sure you are checking your weight and taking your medicines.